-The Bachelor of Arts in Music with a Music-Management concentration is offered as a combined program of the departments of Music and Economics and Management.
+The Bachelor of Arts in Music Business is offered as a combined program of the departments of Music and Economics, Finance, and Management.
 The purpose of the program is to provide students with both an understanding of these fields and the opportunity to diversify their studies.
-For the individual interested in the Music-Management concentration, a sequence of courses enables the student to become widely acquainted with the history and theory of music and to have the opportunity to take part in the various musical activities on campus.
+For the individual interested in the Music-Business degree, a sequence of courses enables the student to become widely acquainted with the history and theory of music and to have the opportunity to take part in the various musical activities on campus.

-At the same time, a sequence of courses provides the core knowledge of methods, concepts, and principles of management.
-Like the B.A. in Music and the B. Mus. degree, the B.A. in Music with a concentration in Music Management requires more credits for graduation than the typical Manhattanville B.A.
-This is to accommodate the requirements in both departments and to allow for a distribution of courses from other departments.
+At the same time, a sequence of courses provides the core knowledge of methods, concepts, and principles of business and management.
 Graduates of the program will have the skills necessary to enter the business world with the special capability to address issues in the arts.
-Practical experience in both fields will be encouraged through the various performing organizations and through the Manhattanville internship program.
+Practical experience in both fields will be encouraged through the various performing organizations and through the Manhattanville College internship program.

-Note: Courses with the MGT department code, most courses with the MUA department code, as well as some courses with the MUMG department code, are not liberal arts courses.
+Note: Courses with the MGT prefix, most courses with the MUA prefix, as well as some courses with the MUB prefix, are not liberal arts courses.
 Students should work carefully with their advisors to schedule a minimum of 90 liberal arts credits, which will involve the selection of elective courses that meet the criteria for liberal arts.
 Courses followed by two asterisks do not count for liberal arts.

 - ECO 1011-1012: Principles of Economic I and II